Eptapirone

-Eptapirone (F-11,440) is a very potent and highly selective 5-HT_{1A} receptor full agonist of the azapirone family.
+Eptapirone (developmental code name F-11440) is a very potent and highly selective 5-HT_{1A} receptor full agonist of the azapirone family.
 Its affinity for the 5-HT_{1A} receptor was reported to be 4.8 nM (K_{i}) (or 8.33 (pK_{i})), and its intrinsic activity approximately equal to that of serotonin (i.e., 100%).

 Eptapirone and related high-efficacy 5-HT_{1A} full and super agonists such as befiradol and F-15,599 were developed under the hypothesis that the maximum exploitable therapeutic benefits of 5-HT_{1A} receptor agonists might not be able to be seen without the drugs employed possessing sufficiently high intrinsic activity at the receptor.
 As 5-HT_{1A} receptor agonism, based on animal and other research, looked extremely promising for the treatment of depression from a theoretical perspective, this idea was developed as a potential explanation for the relatively modest clinical effectiveness seen with already available 5-HT_{1A} receptor agonists like buspirone and tandospirone, which act merely as weak-to-moderate partial agonists of the receptor.